Machine learning-based conditional mean filter: a generalization of the ensemble Kalman filter for nonlinear data assimilation: ML-based EnCMF

 \subsection{Model selection}

 Training the ANN with possibly many hyper-parameters on small datasets can lead to overfitting.
-To alleviate this risk, we only use the high-dimensional and complex ANN model if it shows a significant improvement for the goodness-of-fit.
 Although the CM may be nonlinear, the linear approximation (Eq. (\ref{eq:linear_approximation_ce})) may still be preferable over an ANN-based approximation that is significantly overfitted owing to robustness.
-We perform this model selection step based on the testing dataset $\mathcal{D}_S\subset \mathcal{D}$ and compare the MSE metrics between the trained ANN-based approximation and the linear counterpart to identify the value of parameter $a$ in Eq.~(\ref{eq:cm_approximation}).
-We set parameter $a$ to zero when the ANN-based approximation is underperforming compared with the linear one; otherwise, its value is set to one.
-Let $\mathcal{M}_{l}$ be the MSE metric of the CM linear approximation, which is evaluated as $ \mathcal{M}_{l} = \expectation{|| \rvQ^f- g_l (\rvY^f) ||^2}. $ We estimate parameter $a$ using the following logic operator:
+Our proposed model selection compares the ML-EnCMF with the EnKF using the apriori MSE of the updated ensemble mean.